awezmm/CytoSkaler/README.md

   <img width="100" height="100" src="https://github.com/awezmm/CytoSkaler/blob/master/imagesForREADME/icon_resized.png">
 </p>

+# Requirements to Run
+1. Mac OS 10.14.6 or later
+2. MATLAB 2019A Runtime (https://www.mathworks.com/products/compiler/matlab-runtime.html) (install the 2019A MAC version)

+A version for Windows and Linux will be released soon.
+The MATLAB Runtime is a free driver that allows you to tun compiled MATLAB applications or components without installing MATLAB

 # Type of Data to Use
 CytoSkaler uses one or multiple image sets for analysis.
 A single image set is a collection of stain images that focus on the same field of view (FOV).